Skip to main content

 We Are Boulder’s Bike and Pedestrian Accident Authority

 This is why these collisions so often result in Traumatic Brain Injuries (TBI).
-A TBI isn’t a bump on the head—it’s a life-altering event that can demand a lifetime of medical care and steal the very essence of who you are.
-A generalist lawyer sees medical bills; we see the need to build an ironclad case for your future care, lost earning capacity, and profound suffering.
+A TBI isn't a bump on the head—it's a life-altering event that can demand a lifetime of medical care and steal the very essence of who someone is.
+A generalist lawyer sees medical bills; specialized counsel sees the need to build an ironclad case for future care, lost earning capacity, and profound suffering.
+Under Colorado law (C.R.S. § 13-80-101), there is a critical 3-year statute of limitations to file suit.
+Additionally, Colorado's modified comparative negligence standard (C.R.S. § 13-21-111) allows recovery as long as the injured party is less than 50% at fault.
+Non-economic damages—compensation for pain, suffering, and permanent disability—are capped at $1,500,000 as of 2025.
+Understanding these legal frameworks is essential to maximizing recovery and ensuring that catastrophic brain injuries receive the comprehensive representation they demand.

 The insurance company’s first move will be to blame you.